-Whitefly has developed resistance to many synthetic pesticides making chemical control difficult.
-Here’s how to get rid of whiteflies naturally without toxic sprays.
+These small sucking insects have developed resistance to many synthetic pesticides making chemical control difficult.
+Here’s how to get rid of whitefly using proven organic techniques.

 Description: Common on houseplants and in greenhouses, the whitefly (Trialeurodes vaporariorum) is a sap-sucking insect that is often found in thick crowds on the undersides of leaves.
 When infested plants are disturbed, great clouds of the winged adults fly into the air.
 Both nymphs and adults damage plants by sucking the juices from new growth causing stunted growth, leaf yellowing and reduced yields.
 Plants become weak and susceptible to disease.
 Like aphids, whiteflies secrete honeydew, so leaves maybe sticky or covered with a black sooty mold.
 They are also responsible for transmitting several plant viruses.